On the monotonicity of discrete entropy for log-concave random vectors on $\mathbb{Z}^d$: Introduction

-Later, other proofs and generalisations were given by Shlyakhtenko \cite{shlyak}, Tulino and Verd\'u \cite{tulino} and Madiman and Barron \cite{mokshayepi}.
 It can also be interpreted as the monotonic increase of entropy along the Central Limit Theorem (CLT) \cite{barronentropy}.
+Later, other proofs and generalizations were given by Shlyakhtenko \cite{shlyak}, Tulino and Verd\'u \cite{tulino} and Madiman and Barron \cite{mokshayepi}.

 Let $A$ be a discrete (finite or countable) set and let $X$ be a random variable supported on $A$ with probability mass function (p.m.f.) $p$ on $A$.
 The discrete (Shannon) entropy of $X$ is